cakemanager/cakephp-utils/docs/behaviors/whodidit.md

 ### Setting the fields

-Sometimes you don't need every data of the user, it makes your queries much slower.
+Sometimes you don't need every data of the user, it makes your queries much bigger and slower.
 So, you are able to define the fields you want of an user.
 When leaving empty, it will return all columns.

     public function initialize(array $config) {
         // code